Vennila Veedu: Plot

-When Ilavarasi's father learns of this, he becomes wild and scolds Thenu, Karthik, and even his own daughter.
+When Ilavarasi's father learns of this, he becomes wild and scolds Thenu, Karthik, and even Ilavarasi.
 He asks Karthik to lodge a formal complaint to the police.
 The policemen's attitude towards this issue is lethargic, and they treat them with negligence.
 Meanwhile, the inspector tells Ilavarasi's father that while Thenu's own chain is still intact, his daughter's jewellery alone is gone, so even Thenu and Karthik could be possible suspects, and this kind of cheating is the latest trend among robbers these days.
 Ilavarasi's father hears this and poisons his daughter's mind.
 Ilavarasi also misjudges certain incidents with Thenu and distances herself slowly.
 One fine day, Ilavarasi throws a surprise party for Karthik and Thenu's wedding anniversary and gifts an expensive showpiece.
 However, day after day, Ilavarasi's father continues to verbally abuse them and looks at them as thieves.
 Then, Vennila suddenly gets kidnapped, and after some commotions, Karthik learns that Ilavarasi and her father have orchestrated the whole kidnap drama to check if they have the money from selling the stolen necklace.
 Karthik is enraged and argues with Ilavarasi's father, who asks him to first find the stolen necklace or at least give the money for the jewellery's worth and then talk as much as he pleases.
 Karthik, unable to see his family suffer humiliation, agrees to give back the money somehow.

 Karthik goes to his village to sell a property, leaving Thenu and Vennila at home.
 However, here too, the land brokers make use of his helpless emergency situation and buy the land for exactly the amount that Karthik owes Ilavarasi's father, much lesser than the land's actual worth.
 Karthik comes back to the city with the money but is in for a rude shock.
 He finds that Thenu has committed suicide by hanging herself.
 He reads her suicide note, where she tells that there was a secret camera in the gift that Ilavarasi gave for their anniversary, and their intimate moments were filmed and leaked to the internet.
 Her stalker had seen this and verbally abused her in public.
-When she confronted Ilavarasi and her father about this, he told that they fixed the camera only to monitor their activities to find the truth about the theft and they are not responsible if the video is leaked to the internet.
+When Thenu confronted Ilavarasi and her father about this, he said that they fixed the camera only to monitor their activities to find the truth about the theft and they are not responsible if the video is leaked to the internet.
 When she argued with him, he slapped and humiliated her further.
 Unable to bear all the humiliation, she has taken this extreme step.